f5devcentral/xcmcndemoguide/README.rst

 Scenario
 ####################

-The xC MCN is a complete multi-cloud networking solution to deploy distributed applications across clouds and edge sites.
-This demo is intended to be self-sufficient as a quick way to familiarize with some of the main MCN use-cases supported by the xC platform.
+The XC MCN is a complete multi-cloud networking solution to deploy distributed applications across clouds and edge sites.
+This demo is intended to be self-sufficient as a quick way to familiarize with some of the main MCN use-cases supported by the XC platform.
 We’ll use a representative customer app scenario with multiple app services distributed across different clouds: a fictitious Arcadia Finance app which is representative of a typical banking website with features such as customer login, statements, and bank transfers.
 This customer is looking to add to its website additional banking services, such as a Refer-a-Friend Widget and a Transactions Module, which are developed and managed by other teams, and are deployed/running on public cloud infrastructure other than the core banking app.

 The initial state of the Arcadia Finance website features several "Coming Soon" placeholders for the additional banking services which will "come online" as soon as the networking is properly configured.
-We will use F5 Cloud Services Multi-Cloud Networking to quickly connect these new services into the core banking module by way of xC MCN features.
+We will use F5 Cloud Services Multi-Cloud Networking to quickly connect these new services into the core banking module by way of XC MCN features.
 Once properly networked, these features will be turned.

 .. figure:: assets/mcn-overview.gif